Wholesale Banking

 What happens?

 • The fraudsters may even call on an external consultancy (whose identity they have stolen) to make the operation more credible.
 The consultancy then contacts the target employee to confirm the transaction and reiterate the secrecy and urgency of the payment to be made.
-If the employee hesitates, the fraudsters will use several tricks such as name dropping top executives in the company, flattery or even threats.
+If the employee hesitates, the fraudsters will use several tricks such as name-dropping top executives in the company, flattery or even threats.

 Variants of such fraud

-Several varieties exist, such as fraudsters posing as lawyers, notaries, police officers, helpdesk, etc.
+Several varieties exist, such as fraudsters posing as lawyers, notaries, police officers, help desk, etc.

 Precautions to take